kevinbcarpenter/jz18sub/README.md

 #### Feedback
 ----------------------- REVIEW ---------------------
-The abstract does not do a good job on selling this talk, which might be fairly interesting to the audience.
+- The abstract does not do a good job on selling this talk

-The github does not contain code, no idea which code will be shown in the presentation.
-The interfaces of ZMQ are C, but it seems a C++ wrapper was used.
+- The interfaces of ZMQ are C, but it seems a C++ wrapper was used.

-I'm a bit afraid that this talk will only present glue code and few simple use cases of the named libraries in the github repository.

-So while I like the Idea of the talk, the abstract does a poor job in clearly representing it.

------------------------ REVIEW ---------------------
-The subject is interesting and the talk seems like one that many people will be at least technically interested in - although some may have principled objections.

-I do wonder in how far you can talk about this without breaking an NDA.
-You're referring to MC and Visa details, as well as explaining things from your job site.
-This makes the talk for me a very risky one to accept...
+- how far you can talk about this without breaking an NDA.
+Referring to MC and Visa details, as well as  job site.

------------------------ REVIEW ---------------------
-This talk is about performance, security, scalability, redundancy, and refactoring of a legacy code base in the finance world.
-Awesome.
-I want to learn about what the speaker did.

-However, looking at the abstract, IMHO there is just no way to cover all of that in just one hour in reasonable quality.
-Three hours would be the minimum.

-If the talk gets accepted, I seriously recommend multiple test runs to prune the talk and focus on just a subset of the outlined topics.
+- I seriously recommend multiple test runs to prune the talk and focus on just a subset of the outlined topics.

------------------------ REVIEW ---------------------
-Some aspects here are quite fascinating to me.
-IMHO there is nearly always no justification to re-write a working/production code (non-trivial size) from C++X to C++X++.
+- no justification to re-write a working/production code (non-trivial size) from C++X to C++X++.
 So it would be very interesting to see at what point the technical debt overwhelmed the costs of refactoring/re-write (and the additional costs of testing and the additional risks of some bugs slipping through).

-From the abstract, it seems like the audience needs quite some more context before getting to the core topic.

-I can see the work done is not simple - but I don't see how this would be interesting as a 30 or 60 min talk at cppcon.
+- I don't see how this would be interesting as a 30 or 60 min talk at cppcon.

------------------------ REVIEW ---------------------
-From what I gather from the outline, this seems to be more of a lessons-learned talk, but I'm not sure how relevant the talk is to C++ overall rather than a message model selection problem.
-I also feel like this talk is slightly too tailored to a single domain; what can the average C++ developer get from attending this talk?
+- more of a lessons-learned talk, but I'm not sure how relevant the talk is to C++ overall; what can the average C++ developer get from attending this talk?

------------------------ REVIEW ---------------------
-It is not clear from the title and the abstract how this talk would directly benefit C++ developers.
-It talked about how JSON is a better choice over XML, and looks like a lot of talking about the background and why.
-If the focus could be shifted onto more on how C++ was used and the move to C++ 11 and C++ 14, I could see this being an interesting case study.
+- If the focus could be shifted onto more on how C++ was used and the move to C++ 11 and C++ 14

------------------------ REVIEW ---------------------
-Recent business requirements have tended to increase the desire for scalable RPC mechanisms.
-This talk directly addresses those needs by way of implementing the solution in C++.
-The crux of the talk however appears to be "what we learned while creating/revisiting a scalable RPC solution with respect to serialization" (i.e. XML vs JSON) and there is also some alluding to simplification of the RPC API.

-The overall proposal seems to center not on C++ as offering anything new other than the medium in which the solution was created.
-Discussion of benefiting from C++14 could be a compelling aspect of this talk, but it appears the talk is really about solving/developing a scalable RPC solution rather than anything specific to C++.
+- Discussion of benefiting from C++14 could be a compelling aspect of this talk

------------------------ REVIEW ---------------------
-I'm not sure if this talk will atract a lot of attendees.
-There is a lot of financial world's specifics.
-I know the abbrevations just because I was shortly working next to a team who needed to do a system which was PCI specific.
-There is not much C++ specifics.
+- There is not much C++ specifics.